eric-d-knowles/vscode-greene/doc.md

     The `greene-login` entry uses SSH keys to simplify connection to the Greene login node and avoid repeated password prompts.

     Because computation-heavy code should never be run on a login node, we’re going to request resources on a compute node.
 The SSH configuration file’s `greene-compute` entry makes it easy to connect to that node once it’s assigned.
-You’ll update the placeholder `ComputeNode` later to match the node you've been allocated.
+You’ll update the placeholder (`<ComputeNode>`) later to match the node you’ve been allocated.

 3. **Connect to a Greene Login Node**